 The good news is that, despite the pandemic, our 2020 marketing predictions still rang true, and in ways we didn’t even expect!
 In fact, the need to invest in marketing technology, adopt personalization strategies, and embrace email marketing were only amplified by the realities of COVID-19.

 COVID-19 has brought it at breakneck speed and marketers are feeling it.

 When we leave our houses in the near future, consumerism won’t look the same. ''

 Last year demanded changes from marketers at a faster pace than ever before, and as we look forward, it’s not just about marketing trends anymore - it’s about marketing REALITIES and the opportunities you have as a result.
-Here are the top marketing realities you need to be aware of in 2021 and our predictions about how these will affect fresh produce marketers directly this year.
+Here are the top marketing realities you need to continue to heed in 2021 and our predictions about how these will affect fresh produce marketers directly this year.

 2021 Marketing Realities & Predictions for Fresh Produce Marketers: